 Fighting for oppressed communities is not an optional add-on to environmentalism but needs to be at the very core of it.
 Mostly because of course we should protect these groups but also because we need these groups within the movement: Climate activism has much to learn from history’s most successful social movements for example the civil rights movement, the suffragettes and the LGBT rights movement.
 Indigenous experience and wisdom gives us knowledge which can elevate and add to what we learn from science.
 Diverse teams have also been proven to be smarter and lead to better decisions-making, and studies have found that when women are involved in group decisions, there are more likely to be wins for conservation.

 So, in reality what does this mean and what can we do?
-It means uplifting the voices of marginalised people in the environmental movement, it means not just campaigning for a zero carbon world but for a Just Transition which prioritises the needs of oppressed communities.
-It means better education about our colonial and racist history, it means making activist spaces more inclusive, it means not just fighting for the environment, but for black lives, women’s rights, indigenous rights, LGBTQ+ rights, refugee rights, disability rights and all other inequalities.
+It means uplifting the voices of marginalised people in the environmental movement.
+Not just campaigning for a zero carbon world but for a Just Transition which prioritises the needs of oppressed communities.
+Providing better education about our colonial and racist history and making activist spaces more inclusive.
+It also means not just fighting for the environment, but for black lives, women’s rights, indigenous rights, LGBTQ+ rights, refugee rights, disability rights and all other inequalities.

 Resources and Links

-A non-exhaustive list of Intersectional Voices and groups in the Environmental Movement (Instagram handles):
+A non-exhaustive list of Exceptional Voices and groups in the Intersectional Environmentalism Movement (Instagram handles):